 For Linear, note the output considers DT_MEASURE_DATUM with start_date prior to and closest to (or before, call it as A) and after and closest to measurement_date (call it as B) in the calculations: reference_elev = A + (B-A) / (B_start_date - A_start_date) * (measurement_date - A_start_date).

-For Step, if a location has more than one start_date record in DT_MEASURE_DATUM, the report returns one record per location where the DT_MEASURE_DATUM.START_DATE is the nearest date preceding the DT_WATER_LEVEL.MEASUREMENT_DATE.
+For Step 2, if a location has more than one start_date record in DT_MEASURE_DATUM, the report returns one record per location where the DT_MEASURE_DATUM.START_DATE is the nearest date preceding the DT_WATER_LEVEL.MEASUREMENT_DATE.

-surf_elev: This option populates REFERENCE_ELEV from vw_location.surf_elev, which maps to DT_COORDINATE.ELEV.
+3.surf_elev – This option populates REFERENCE_ELEV from VW_LOCATION.SURF_ELEV, which maps to DT_COORDINATE.ELEV.

-Depth (Report Output Column: WATER_DEPTH): The user selection can be one of three options, explained below and shown in Figure 4.
+Depth (Report Output Column: WATER_DEPTH): The user selection can be one of three options, explained below.

-lnapl_density: determined in the order of the Water Level\User-estimated product density: parameter (hidden) or RT_ANALYLTE_DETAIL.SPECIFIC_GRAVITY where cas_rn = DT_WATER_LEVEL.LNAPL_CAS_RN or the Water Level\Default Specific Gravity: parameter (hidden, defaults to 0.8).
+•lnapl_density – Determined in the order of the Water Level\User-estimated product density: parameter (hidden) or RT_ANALYTE_DETAIL.SPECIFIC_GRAVITY where cas_rn = DT_WATER_LEVEL.LNAPL_CAS_RN or the Water Level\Default Specific Gravity – Parameter (hidden, defaults to 0.8).
 Note that the hidden parameters can be made visible and editable to the user after the report is published to ST_REPORT.